ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods.md

 ---

-11. What is ID3, and how does it work?
+Q. What is ID3, and how does it work?

 <details><summary><b>Answer</b></summary>
 ID3 stands for Iterative Dichotomiser 3 and It means the model iteratively(repeatedly) dichotomizes(divides) features into two or more groups at each step.